 Who Should Attend: Insurance company underwriters, trainees, claims personnel, surveyors, agents or brokers, shipowners, charterers, and marine attorneys who have completed AIMU's Introduction to Hull Insurance and/or have had experience with Hull Insurance underwriting or claims.

-Brian F. Murphy, CPCU, Vice President, Berkley Offshore Underwriting Managers
+Brian F. Murphy, CPCU, Senior Vice President, Berkley Offshore Underwriting Managers

-John E. Ellis, Head of Ocean Marine US, Sompo Canopius
+John E. Ellis, Head of Ocean Marine US, Canopius

 The tuition is $330 members, $660 nonmembers.
 Fee cost includes continental breakfast, lunch, and handouts.

-CE Credits: Approved for 6 CE Credits in NY, NJ, MA and TX for P&C Agents and Brokers license (for in-person attendees only).
+CE Credits: Approved for 6 CE Credits in NY, NJ for P&C Agents and Brokers license (for in-person attendees only).
 Also approved for 6 NAMS and SAMS Credits.

 On-site Attendees: For on-site attendees, tuition includes continental breakfast, lunch, CE credits and materials provided on-site.